-Rooms which don’t offer provided specification must use the mechanical ventilation or 2000 cfm of air for each welder.
+Rooms that don’t offer provided specification must use mechanical ventilation or 2000 cfm of air for each welder.
 This requirement differs if welders use air welding respirators, local exhaust welding helmets.

 Local ventilation captures the welding fume near the electric arc, keeping it away from other workers’ breathing zones in the welding area, and filters the contaminants out of the air.
 Keep in mind that engineering controls, such as ventilation do not eliminate the source of hazard.
 They are just designed to protect workers from it.
 Proper ventilation will permanently eliminate possible oxygen deficiency, not only to a welder nearby but also to all the vicinity operators.